ayrna/orca/README.md

   - [Spearman](src/Measures/Spearman.m): Spearman Rho.
   - [Tkendall](src/Measures/Tkendall.m): Tau of Kendall.
   - [Wkappa](src/Measures/Wkappa.m): Weighted Kappa statistic, using ordinal weights.

+# Utilities, classes and scripts

-- [DataSet.m](src/DataSet.m): Matlab class for data preprocessing.
+- [DataSet.m](src/DataSet.m): Class for data preprocessing.
-- [Experiment.m](src/Experiment.m): Matlab class that runs the different experiments.
+- [Experiment.m](src/Experiment.m): Class that runs the different experiments.
-- [Utilities.m](src/Utilities.m): Class that preprocess the experiment files, run the different algorithms and produces the results.
+- [Utilities.m](src/Utilities.m): Class that pre-process the experiment files, run the different algorithms and produces the results.
 - [runtests.m](src/runtests.m): Script to run all the methods in order to check that the installation is correct.
 - [runtestssingle.m](src/runtests.m): Script to run all the methods using the ORCA API.
 Reference performance is compared with toy dataset in order to check that the installation is correct.
 - [runtestscv.m](src/runtests.m): This script runs full experiment tests using the ORCA configuration files to describe experiments.

+# Experiments parallelization with HTCondor

+[condor](src/condor) folder with the necessary files and steps for using condor with our framework.

 # External software
 The ORCA frameworks makes use of the following external software implementations.
 For some of them, a Matlab interface has been developed through the use of MEX files.